MichaelCurrin/dev-cheatsheets/cheatsheets/other/regex/character-classes.md

 | `:space:`     | Space                                    |
 | `:blank:`     | Space or tab, but not a newline.         |

+You can also use word boundary to pick up letters. e.g. `\b\s+\b` can be used to find spaces surrounded by letters, i.e. ignoring part of a line starting with spaces.

 Escaped literal characters:

 | Symbol | Description             |